 The mechanical permits are applied for separately, except for the construction of a new single family home or a new semi-detached home.

-Contact the Permits and Licensing Service Centre for details about combined permits for new home construction.
+Contact the Edmonton Service Centre for details about combined permits for new home construction.

 The City of Edmonton issues electrical permits.